 Time to copy some configurations for uCommerce.
-This is two folders that needs to be copied to our project.
+These are two folders that need to be copied to our project.
 The folders are shown in the image below:

 Once the are copied move them to your project so that they are in the root of it:

 But you are not done yet!
 You will have to set the "copy to output directory" to "copy if newer" property for all the configurations for this to work.
 Mark all the configuration files right click and hit properties. it will show you a window like the one below.
 Don't forget to save it.